andreasplesch/x_ite_dom/README.md

 - Modifying Route attributes does not have the desired or any effect.
 Remove and add Routes instead.
 - Manipulation of USE and DEF attributes do not have the desired or any effect.
 - Inline: X3D nodes added to the scene graph via a inline node are appended to the inline element and can be manipulated there. internal attribute manipulations work, adding internal root nodes and one level child nodes work, but adding deeper level nodes does not.
 Adding and removing routes inside Inlines may not work.
 - Script: X3D script nodes require a type='application/x-myscript' attribute.
 See tests/x3d_script.xhtml.
 Otherwise they are interpreted by the web browser as dom script nodes.
+- Script node content is interpreted as XML even in HTML documents.
+This means that a cdata section declaration should be used.
-- Muliple scenes on a web page can coexist and can be controlled.
+- Multiple scenes on a web page can coexist and can be controlled.
+- Each attribute mutation leads to a complete x3d event cascade to preserve sequencing.
+This avoids unexpected behavior but may impact performance slightly.
 - Events: see below

 ## Events